lichess-org/scalachess/README.md

     compile

-To run the tests (with coverage):
+To run the tests

-    clean coverage test
+    test
-    coverageReport

-To run benchmarks (takes 10-20 minutes to finish):
+To run benchmarks (takes more than 1 hour to finish to finish):

+    bench / Jmh / run

+Or to ouput a json file

-    sbt "bench / Jmh / run"
+    bench / Jmh / run -rf json

-To run quick benchmarks (results may be incorrect):
+To run quick benchmarks (results may be inaccurate):

-    sbt "bench / Jmh / run -i 1 -wi 1 -f1 -t1"
+    bench / Jmh / run -i 1 -wi 1 -f1 -t1

 Code formatting
 ---------------